Tetrahydroharmine

-Tetrahydroharmine (THH), also known as 7-methoxy-1,2,3,4-tetrahydroharman, is a fluorescent indole alkaloid and β-carboline that occurs in the tropical liana species Banisteriopsis caapi.
+Tetrahydroharmine (THH), also known as 7-methoxy-1,2,3,4-tetrahydroharman (7-MeO-THH), is a fluorescent indole alkaloid and β-carboline that occurs in the tropical liana species Banisteriopsis caapi.
+It is an oneirogenic hallucinogen similarly to harmaline.
+Conversely however, in contrast to other harmala alkaloids, it is very weak as a monoamine oxidase inhibitor (MAOI).

 Use and effects

 THH has been reported to produce psychoactive effects similar to those of harmaline in humans.
 It has been reported to be about one-third as potent as harmaline at a dose of 300 mg orally.
 THH is believed to be one of the constituents of Banisteriopsis caapi responsible for the hallucinogenic effects of the plant.
 The duration of THH is unknown.